 - Offer equitable accommodations to all candidates, being mindful that some candidates may need reasonable accommodations.

 - Provide standard materials for each candidate (e.g., agenda, parking and accommodations instructions).
-Provide each candidate with a standard UO Welcome Packet (while the comprehensive packet is still under development by the TTF Recruitment Team, an abridged version is now available) that contains information on benefits and other programs, such as dual career support, and where to go to ask questions.
+Provide each candidate with a standard UO Welcome Packet that contains information on benefits and other programs, such as dual career support, and where to go to ask questions.

-- Use structured interviews as much as possible for formal interview periods, e.g., every candidate is asked the same question.
+- Use structured interviews as much as possible for formal interview periods (e.g., every candidate is asked the same questions).

-- Brief the faculty who will be evaluating candidates on the job-specific job criteria and provide everyone with a rubric or evaluation tool.
+- Brief the faculty who will be evaluating candidates on the job-specific criteria and provide everyone with a rubric or evaluation tool for their completion and to share back with the search committee.

 - Include a meeting between each candidate and the department head to address questions and to provide standard information, such as standard teaching, start-up packages, benefits, etc.

-- Recall objectively the articulated job criteria, including contributions to diversity, equity and inclusion.
+- Recall objectively the articulated job criteria from step 4, including contributions to diversity, equity, and inclusion.

-- Record rationale concerning why each shortlist candidate does not receive an offer.
+- Record rationale concerning why each shortlist candidate who will not proceed to the finalist stage does not advance, use evidence to support statements.

-Note: Consistent with the IHP TTF search process, at the finalist stage, Deans must receive approval from the EVPAA before extending an offer.
-Before approving recommended candidates, the EVPAA may ask for a rationale explaining the selection decision.
+Note: Consistent with the Active Recruitment for Tenure Track Searches process, at the finalist stage, deans must receive finalist approval from the EVPAA and salary approval from the Executive Vice Provost for Academic Operations (EVPAO) before extending an offer.
+Before approving recommended candidates, the EVPAA or EVPAO may ask for a rationale explaining the recommendation.

-- Change the frame of mind from “Search” to “Yield.”
-Committee and Department should commit to enthusiastically recruiting every offeree, regardless of prior deliberations.
+- Change the frame of mind from “Search” to “Hire.”
+Committee and department should commit to enthusiastically recruiting every candidate receiving an offer, regardless of prior deliberations.

 - Carefully curate any return visit.